xenotropic/tortoise-wiki-tts/README.md

 For the primary documentation, see https://github.com/neonbjb/tortoise-tts/

-I'm trying to build out a easy-ish to use pipeline to take Wikipedia articles and generate a Tortoise-tts rendering of them.
-Not quite usable yet!
+I'm buiding a text processing pipeline to take Wikipedia articles and generate a Tortoise-tts rendering of them.
+You can listen to example full-article renders at [https://morris.cloud/wikipedia-tts/](https://morris.cloud/wikipedia-tts/) , which is a podcast RSS feed.
+Right now these are more about refinement of the process than providing content per se (although they're pretty good!).
+The renders should have progressively fewer errors as you get later in the feed.
+Basically my process is to render an article, listen and take notes, and then fix the problematic categories of text.

 ## Voices.

+The voices in the feed are based on [LibriTTS voices](https://www.openslr.org/60/).
+Althugh I may use a single voice in some articles in the podcast feed, eventually I will probably blend two or more voices, so they aren't the voice of any single person.

-To add voices they have to be in 22050 Hz 32-bit float format.
+To add more voices they have to be in 22050 Hz 32-bit float format.
 One can do this with:

 `ffmpeg -i 3.wav -ar 22050 -c:a pcm_f32le 3o.wav`